☀️ 30% off any plan — Starter, Prime, or Premier — but only until June 17 Upgrade Now

 The Audio Upgrades

-While your computer’s built-in mic might work for a test run, a dedicated USB microphone (such as an Audio-Technica or Blue Yeti) will significantly improve the professional sound of your broadcast.
+While your computer’s built-in mic might work for a test run, a dedicated USB microphone—for example, an Audio-Technica or Blue Yeti—will significantly improve the professional sound of your broadcast and how your station sounds on air.

-To send your audio feed from your computer to your streaming server, you will need broadcasting software.
+To send your audio feed from your computer to your streaming server, you will need broadcasting software, and if you want a more comprehensive option for automation and station management, Airtime Pro is often considered alongside basic encoders.
 Popular beginner-friendly options include:

 Step 3: Choose a Reliable Broadcasting Platform